hvmzajahangir/aws-cdk-react-app-deployment-pipeline/README.md

 ## Deploy the stack

 After running the following commands, wait for your resources to be deployed (you will see a CloudFront domain name appear in the console once done).
-You also need to wait for CodePipeline to finish all three pipeline staages.
+You also need to wait for CodePipeline to finish all three pipeline stages.
 You can monitor this in the AWS console.

 ```console
 cdk synth